lisongxu/CSCE156-Lab-Java-Intro/readme.md

 To encourage collaboration and a team environment, labs will be structured in a *pair programming* setup.
-At the start of each lab, you may be randomly paired up with another student by a lab instructor.
+At the start of each lab, you may find a team member by yourself or may be randomly paired up with another student by a lab instructor.
 One of you will be designated the *driver* and the other the *navigator*.
+If you prefer to work on this lab by yourself, that is fine too.

 The navigator will be responsible for reading the instructions and telling the driver what is to be done.
 The driver will be